felixboet/netlify-cms-widget-colorpicker/README.md

 ## Configuration

-The default color picker is the "sketch picker", you can change it via the options
+The default color picker is the "chrome picker", you can change it via the options

 ```yaml
 fields: